-Although there are many LDR benefits and reasons for maintaining such a relationship, engaging in a remote relationship can be very difficult, especially at the beginning.
+Although there are many LDR benefits and reasons for maintaining such a relationship, engaging in a distant relationship can be very difficult, especially in the beginning.

-It is then necessary to identify the major problems of LDRs in order to get used to it and erase in advance all possible drama.
+It is then necessary to identify the major problems of LDRs to get used to it and erase in advance all possible drama.